ethereum/ethereum-org-website/src/content/developers/docs/consensus-mechanisms/pow/index.md

 incomplete: true
 ---

-Ethereum, like Bitcoin, currently uses a consensus protocol called [Proof-of-work (PoW)](https://en.wikipedia.org/wiki/Proof_of_work).
-This allows the nodes of the Ethereum network to agree on the state of all information recorded on the Ethereum blockchain, and prevents certain kinds of economic attacks.
+Ethereum, like Bitcoin, currently uses a consensus protocol called **[Proof-of-work (PoW)](https://en.wikipedia.org/wiki/Proof_of_work)**.
+This allows the nodes of the Ethereum network to agree on the state of all information recorded on the Ethereum blockchain and prevents certain kinds of economic attacks.

-Over the next few years, proof-of-work will be phased out in favour of [Proof-of-stake (PoS)](/developers/docs/consensus-mechanisms/pos).
-This will also phase out mining from Ethereum.
+Over the next year, proof-of-work will be phased out in favour of **[Proof-of-stake (PoS)](/developers/docs/consensus-mechanisms/pos)**.
+The transition to proof-of-stake will also phase out mining from Ethereum.
 For more details on timing, check the progress of the [Eth2 merge upgrade](/eth2/merge/).

 ## Prerequisites {#prerequisites}

-To better understand this page, we recommend you first read up on [transactions](/developers/docs/transactions/) and [blocks](/developers/docs/blocks/).
+To better understand this page, we recommend you first read up on [transactions](/developers/docs/transactions/), [blocks](/developers/docs/blocks/), and [consensus mechanisms](/developers/docs/consensus-mechanisms/).

 ## What is Proof-of-work (PoW)? {#what-is-pow}

 Proof-of-work is the mechanism that allows the decentralized Ethereum network to come to consensus, or agree on things like account balances and the order of transactions.
-This prevents users "double spending" their coins and ensures that the Ethereum chain is incredibly difficult to attack or overwrite.
+This prevents users from "double spending" their coins and ensures that the Ethereum chain is tremendously difficult to attack or manipulate.

 ## Proof-of-work and mining {#pow-and-mining}

 Proof-of-work is the underlying algorithm that sets the difficulty and rules for the work miners do.
 Mining is the "work" itself.
 It's the act of adding valid blocks to the chain.
-This is important because the chain's length helps the network spot the valid Ethereum chain and understand Ethereum's current state.
+This is important because the chain's length helps the network follow the correct Ethereum chain and understand Ethereum's current state.
 The more "work" done, the longer the chain, and the higher the block number, the more certain the network can be of the current state of things.

 [More on mining](/developers/docs/consensus-mechanisms/pow/mining/)